Kamalapur railway station: Accidents and incidents

+On 25 October 2024.
+Five carriages of Panchagarh Express derailed soon after it set off from Kamalapur at around midnight.
+No one was injured however the recovery took 7 hours and morning trains were delayed by 2 hours.

+On 19 March 2025, two carriages of a freight train derailed right before entering the station, stopped railway traffic for more than 90 minutes.

 Station facilities

 There are eight 918.4 meter long platforms at this station, numbered 1-8 from the North West to the South East (left to right when viewed from the passenger entrance):